timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT.md

 #### (f) Funding
 * #### (1) In general
-  * To carry out this section, there is appropriated, out of any money in the Treasury not otherwise appropriated, $75,000,000 for each of fiscal years 2018 and 2019 and $48,287,671 for the period beginning October 1, 2019, and ending May 22, 2020.
+  * To carry out this section, there is appropriated, out of any money in the Treasury not otherwise appropriated, $75,000,000 for each of fiscal years 2018 through 2023.

 * #### (2) Reservation
-  * The Secretary shall reserve, for each of fiscal years 2018 and 2019 and for the period described in paragraph (1), not more than 20 percent of the amount appropriated pursuant to paragraph (1) for administering the program under this section, including the conducting of national evaluations and the provision of technical assistance to the recipients of allotments.
+  * The Secretary shall reserve, for each of fiscal years 2018 through 2023, not more than 20 percent of the amount appropriated pursuant to paragraph (1) for administering the program under this section, including the conducting of national evaluations and the provision of technical assistance to the recipients of allotments.

 ### §711.
 Maternal, infant, and early childhood home visiting programs
 #### (a) Purposes